-Why the “Wild Neighbors” Matter
+Why the “Wild Neighbours” Matter

-- The “Unpaid Interns” (Pest Control): Blue tits and great tits are voracious consumers of codling moth larvae and aphids.
+- The “Unpaid Interns” (Pest Control): Blue Tits and Great Tits are voracious consumers of codling moth larvae and aphids.
 A single pair of nesting birds can clear thousands of caterpillars from your fruit trees in a season.

 - Soil Engineering: Small mammals like shrews and voles (while they can be nibblers) help aerate the soil.
 Their presence also attracts top-tier predators like owls and kestrels, which keep the rodent population from getting out of hand.